-The recommended semester-by-semester course sequence for the Mechanical Engineering curriculum is designed so that prerequisite courses are completed before more advanced courses are taken and so that scheduling problems will be avoided.
+The recommended shedule for the Mechanical Engineering curriculum, available on the Course Catalog, is designed so that prerequisite courses are completed before more advanced courses are taken and so that scheduling problems will be avoided.
 Students who enter the University in the fall semester with all their college preparatory courses completed can complete their degree in four years by following this sequence.
 While students need not complete the curriculum in exactly the order shown, they are required to complete prerequisite courses before they enroll in more advanced classes.

 External conditions may prevent students from completing the curriculum in the suggested order.
 This can substantially increase the time required to complete the degree since some courses are not offered every semester, and some of these courses are prerequisites for higher level classes.
-Asterisks in the Course Sequence chart show the courses that are only offered one semester a year.
+Asterisks in the recommended schedule show the courses that are only offered one semester a year.
 Many of the lower-division courses are offered each semester.
 However, most upper division mechanical engineering courses are only offered once a year.
-The Curriculum Flow Chart (available in the Mechanical Engineering office) identifies the courses that are prerequisites and co-requisites for more advanced classes.
+The curriculum flow chart (available in the Mechanical Engineering office) identifies the courses that are prerequisites and co-requisites for more advanced classes.
 Students who must take courses out of the suggested sequence should consider this information very carefully.

 Lower Division Students

-Students who have completed less than 60 credits, 1st semester transfer students, or students with advising holds need to go to the Engineering Advising Center in room 100 of the Sarah H. Fleischmann Building.
+Students who have completed less than 60 credits, 1st semester transfer students, or students with advising holds need to go to the Engineering Advising Center in Cain Hall room 108.

 Upper Division Students